 - Sugar – Use coconut sugar instead of regular sugar.

-- Chocolate – Use 100% Dark chocolate instead of semi sweet one.
+- Chocolate – Use 100% Dark chocolate instead of semi-sweet.

 Chocolate ice cream